Entasis: Origin in Greek columns

-No record of the rationale for using entasis in columns by Classical builders has yet been discovered..
+No record of the rationale for using entasis in columns by Classical builders has yet been discovered.
 As a result, there has been extensive conjecture over its purpose.

 An early view, often articulated and still widespread, espoused by Hero of Alexandria, is that entasis corrects the optical illusion of concavity in the columns that the fallible human eye would create if the correction were not made.
 However, modern psychological research suggests that people do not actually experience any illusion that could be compensated by this design.

 Some descriptions of entasis state simply that the technique was an enhancement applied to the more primitive conical columns to make them appear more substantial.
 Other descriptions argue that the technique emphasizes the substantiality of, not the columns, but rather, of some other part or of the building while being viewed as a whole.
 Yale architectural historian Vincent Scully argues that entasis emphasizes the weight of the roof of a building by making the building columns appear to bulge under the pressure distributed among them.
 Danish architect Steen Eiler Rasmussen believed that the effect represented strength by imitating the swelling of a strained muscle, a theory that accords well with the etymology of the word, from the Greek meaning "to strain".

 It also has been argued that a "stunted cycloid" column that bulges in the middle is stronger structurally than is a column whose diameter changes according to a linear progression, therefore, having a sound engineering purpose.
 Because their discussion of the application of the principle has never been discovered, it is unknown, however, whether the early Greeks knew this.

+Mathematics of Entasis in the Parthenon

+Oxford mathematics professor Alain Goriely has argued that the optical corrections in the parthenon "are either nonsense or practically imperceptible".
+The perpetuation of the "entasis myth" could be due to a belief that the culture of ancient greece was supremely knowledgeable, that the curved stylobate could help prevent rainwater from accumulating, and that entasis could simply be aesthetically pleasing rather than illusion correcting.